 During this webinar Jennifer Schwarz-Ballard took us on a whistle-stop tour of the history of Chicago Botanic Garden's community work, some of their inspiring current projects, like Windy City Harvest and provided guidance on how to embed this type of activity in the work of a botanic garden.

-Sharon and Nic together gave us important insight into fundraising based on their year's of expirience in the area.
-As well as outlining the general approach to raising corporate and philanthropic money at Royal Botanic Gardens Victoria, there were cuationary tales and case studies related to where (and where not) to look for funding and how to maintain relationships.
+Sharon and Nic together gave us important insights into fundraising based on their years of expirience in the area.
+As well as outlining the general approach to raising corporate and philanthropic money at Royal Botanic Gardens Victoria, there were cautionary tales and case studies related to where (and where not) to look for funding and how to maintain relationships.

 #5: Nicky Boyd: Creative Evaluation Made Easy

 Nicky's presentation provided insight into qualitative evaluation, including what evaluation can do, what to consider before you begin and how to plan evaluation.
 In addition to this Nicky shared a host of interesting and creative data gathering techniques to support organisations to embed evaluation into their activities.